-Sport Ireland - Strand Three - Return to Sport (€122,000 received in the year)
+Sport Ireland - Covid-19 Strand Three Return to Sport (€122,000 received in the year)

-This grant contributed towards a "final, once Recovery" grant to sporting organisations.
-This grant wil be made available to ensure that the sports sector can overcome any remaining barriers to a full return to organised sport. €59,193 has been included in the income and expenditure account of the company for the year ended 31st December 2022 with €62,807 deferred in to 2023 as highlighted in note 5 of the financial statements.
+This grant contributed towards the final recovery for sporting organisations from Covid-19.
+This grant was made available to ensure that the sports sector can overcome any remaining barriers to a full return to organised sport.
+The total grant received in the year of €122,000 has been deferred in to 2023 as highlighted in note 8 of the financial statements.
 The Sport Ireland grant is sponsored by the Department for Tourism, Culture, Arts, Gaeltacht, Sport and Media.

-Sport Ireland - Recovery Grant (€50,000 received in the year)
+Sport Ireland - Covid-19 Recovery Grant (€50,000 received in the year)

-This grant contributed towards a "final, once Recovery" grant to sporting organisations.
-This grant wil be made available to ensure that the sports sector can overcome any remaining barriers to a full return to organised sport. €Nil has been included in the income and expenditure account of the company for the year ended 31st December 2022 with €50,000 deferred in to 2023 as highlighted in note 6 of the financial statements.
+This grant contributed towards the final recovery of sporting organisations from Covid-19.
+This grant was made available to ensure that the sports sector can overcome any remaining barriers to a full return to organised sport.
+The total grant received in the year of €50,000 has been deferred into 2023 as highlighted in note 10 of the financial statements.
 The Sport Ireland grant is sponsored by the Department for Tourism, Culture, Arts, Gaeltacht, Sport and Media.